 |Retirement Saving Debt|

-There exists a type of insurance policy to address this issue, but few insurance companies offer it.
-We will briefly describe this sort of policy, in case it becomes more widely available, but it is primarily described here to illustrate some issues to consider.
+There may exist insurance policies to address this issue, but few companies offer it.
+We will briefly describe this sort of policy, in case it becomes more widely available, but it is primarily described here to illustrate the issues to consider.
 If you can get it for a reasonable price, or if you can get it at all, the outline of the policy would be to set a premium and promise to pay 6% for the rest of your life.
 Underneath the promise is the reality of paying 6% for eighteen years as a non-taxable return of principal.
 Following that, you don't need to get a postmastership, you are paid a taxable 6% until you die.
-Presumably, the insurance company has actuaries to help with the math, so the insurance company makes money if you live less than your life expectancy, and loses money if you live longer than your life expectancy.
+Presumably, the insurance company has actuaries to help with the math, so the company makes money if you live less than your life expectancy, and loses money if you live longer.
 If life expectancy suddenly extends much longer (let's imagine a cure for cancer appears), the insurance company is going to go broke.
-That's why insurance commissioners are uncomfortable with the concept, even though it is obvious how desirable it would be if it could be made workable.
-And so that's also why annuity insurance typically states a fixed number of guaranteed years, and expects the subscriber to shoulder the risk that the guess turns out to be neither far too little, nor far too much.
+That's why insurance commissioners are uncomfortable with the concept, even though it is obvious how desirable it might be.
+So that's why annuity insurance typically states a fixed number of guaranteed years and expects the subscriber to shoulder outlier risk.

 The traditional American dream was to accumulate enough money to live off the income from it indefinitely, never touching principal, and then exposing the principal to destructive estate taxes after you finally die.
 Unless you are unusually wealthy, there isn't much left for the next generation after estate and inheritance taxes and expenses.
 It's a little inefficient to accumulate more than you actually need, but the government gravitates toward the least painful methods of collecting taxes.
 By confiscating this safety surplus, however, it declares that "Every ship (generation) must sail on its own bottom."
 And therefore it must acknowledge responsibility for what inheritances ordinarily pay for, like charity and good works.
 But there remains a quirk to this.